 It was beautiful.
 It was early.
 It was worth it.

 We were on our way to bike along the Cuyahoga Valley Scenic Railroad.
 We’d ride north all day, then load our bikes onto the train and enjoy the 1 1/2 hour trip back to Akron.
 What was motivating us? #BikeYourPark Day.
-There was also the promise of building friendships, experiencing camaraderie, a chance to eat strawberry rhubarb pie at the farmer’s market, and perhaps some craft beer at the end of our 27 mile route.
+There was also the promise of building friendships, experiencing camaraderie, a chance to eat strawberry rhubarb pie at the farmer’s market, and craft beer at the end of our 27 mile route.

 Adventure Cycling, based in Missoula, MT, promotes #BikeYourPark Day, as a way to encourage cyclists to plan local events, invite their friends, and get out. . . just riding around.
 We weren’t in a hurry, there wouldn’t be any medals handed out at the end of the day (I heard more than once that the medals were on back-order), and even the event organizer planned to sit down to a full lunch at the 14 mile mark.